1956 Georgian demonstrations: Georgia in the late Stalin period

 Post-war Georgia held a unique position within the Soviet Union, largely due to Joseph Stalin's Georgian origins.
 Although Stalin rarely emphasized his ethnicity publicly, he maintained a keen interest in Georgian affairs, knew many officials personally, and regularly vacationed at his Black Sea dachas, where he met with republican leaders, allowing them informal access.
-This proximity gave Georgian elites political significance disproportionate to the republic's size or economic weight.
-Lavrentiy Beria, another Georgian, rose to become Stalin's powerful NKVD chief in 1938 and remained a key figure in the central leadership until Stalin's death.
+This proximity gave Georgian politicians political access disproportionate to the republic's size or economic weight.
+Lavrentiy Beria, another Georgian, rose to become Stalin's NKVD chief in 1938 and remained a key figure in the central leadership until Stalin's death.
 Beria acted as an informal patron for Georgia, cultivating a vast patronage network (sheftsvo) that extended deep into the republican apparatus.
 This patronage provided stability for leaders like Kandid Charkviani, First Secretary of the Georgian Communist Party from 1938 to 1952, but also fostered ambition and sometimes heavy-handed policies within the republic.

 A key example was the policy towards the Abkhazian and South Ossetian autonomous regions.
 After World War II, the Georgian leadership aggressively promoted the Georgian language and culture in these territories, switching school instruction from Abkhaz, Ossetian, or Russian to Georgian, and changing the Abkhaz and Ossetian alphabets from Cyrillic-based scripts to one based on Georgian script.
-These actions caused significant dissatisfaction among the minority populations, but complaints to Moscow were largely ignored, likely due to Beria's influence and Stalin's implicit support for consolidating titular nations within their republics.
-This assimilationist trend reflected broader Stalinist nationality policy, which aimed to consolidate smaller ethnic groups under the titular nations of the union republics.
+These actions caused significant dissatisfaction among the minority populations, but complaints to Moscow were largely ignored, likely due to Beria's influence and Stalin's implicit support.
+This assimilationist trend reflected the broader nationality policy of the Soviet Union at the time, which aimed to consolidate smaller ethnic groups under the titular nations of the union republics.

 However, the relative stability was punctuated by internal power struggles and Moscow's interventions.
 The "Mingrelian Affair" of 1951–1953, initiated by Stalin, targeted Beria's client network, particularly officials of Mingrelian origin.
 This purge saw the removal of Charkviani and the rise of Akaki Mgeladze, an official favoured by Stalin.
 The affair involved arrests, fabricated charges of espionage and nationalism, and deportations of over 11,000 people deemed "enemy elements" from Georgia.
 This period of turmoil weakened Beria's position and left the Georgian leadership in a state of flux.